MwaniN/aqq-backend/README.md

 ## Contributing

-I plan to create my own anime quote database which will undoubtedly be a long endeavor.
+I may create my own anime quote database which will undoubtedly be a long endeavor.
 If anyone is willing to contribute, please let me know!

-Benefits of creating my own database will be I can improve the response times from the server, I can control how many quotes are from which anime so that some aren't overrepresented, and I can provide each quote with a unique ID (which animechan.io doesn't have currently) which would allow for easily bookmarking favorite quotes for users.
+Benefits of creating my own database would be I could improve the response times from the server, I could control how many quotes are from which anime so that some aren't overrepresented, and I could provide each quote with a unique ID (which animechan.io doesn't have currently) which would allow for easily bookmarking favorite quotes for users.

 Please reach out if you have any questions!

+Please Note: This is a work in progress and everything is subject to change, the above is a representation of where things are today.